awesome-workshop/docker-singularity-hats/_episodes/06-security.md

 By default the Docker daemon will bind open ports to the ip address 0.0.0.0.
 To change this default address you can either use the daemon directly using the command `dockerd --ip <ip_address>` or by going to *Preferences* -> *Docker Engine* and adding the line `"ip": "<ip_address>"`.
 It's a good practice to bind ports to the `localhost`, which is address `127.0.0.1`.
 This will prevent container ports from being bound to an arbitrary address.

 <img src="../fig/DockerEngine.png" alt="DockerEngine" style="width:800px">

+> ## Note for Linux users
+> If you're on Linux, Docker has its own table in `iptables`.
+If you have a host port which is firewalled or otherwise inaccessible, binding a port in Docker may silently open a hole in the firewall.
+>
+{: .callout}

 # Container users [^5]